Are you building a business and want to ensure you get the best out of your employees?

 This will give people an opportunity to plan their week and block out time around the meeting and discourage people from using the ‘I didn’t realise we were meeting’ excuse which so often arises.

-Meeting regularly will also allow everyone to check in with one another, so that work is coming together effectively and that everyone is familiar with what the team is doing as a whole.
+Meeting regularly will also allow everyone to check in with one another, so that work is coming together effectively and everyone is familiar with what the team is doing.

 Teamwork is much easier and productive when everyone is moving towards the same goal.